Bennyyoung/Forkhive/src/pages/services/mobile-development.md

 draft: false
 ---

-Well for mobile development we utilise most especially the React Native, a frontend library for writing native apps which is like saying react specifically designed for making mobile apps
+For mobile development we utilise (React Native) which is a Mobile App Development Framework that enables the development of multi-platform Android and iOS apps using native UI elements